scottnix/childs-play/README.md

 Child's Play, for the Thematic Theme Framework
 ===============

-Child's Play is built with the Responsive Base child theme which is built on the mobile-first approach to responsive web design.
-It is unique in that it is a SASS/Compass child theme for Thematic, it is my first attempt at playing with CSS preprocessors.
+Child's Play is built with the [Responsive Base Child Theme](http://scottnix.com/responsive-base-a-child-theme-for-thematic/) for Thematic, which is a mobile-first approach to responsive web design.
+It is unique in that it is a SASS/Compass child theme, it is my first attempt at playing with CSS preprocessors.
 It includes all the benefits of the Responsive Base Theme, but incorporates WooThemes Flexslider, adds a header widget and has a much better visual appeal

 It is intended to work best with the latest version of Thematic 1.0+, but works on 9.7.7 and above.